 Unannounced rounds are made to deter sexual activity.
 The Program Manager related that unannounced rounds are made on every shift and documented in the log books.
-As Program Manager, she related she too drops in on the weekends and after hours to make those rounds as well.
-Observations made during the PREA Audit confirmed that staff at this facility are not sitting at a desk consumed with paperwork but are continuously moving about the facility.
+Staff documented unannounced rounds Observations made during the PREA Audit confirmed that staff at this facility are not sitting at a desk consumed with paperwork but are continuously moving about the facility.